-All Ph.D. students are required to pass a research propositional examination in which they defend an original research proposal in front of a three-member faculty panel during the Fall semester of year four.
+All PhD students are required to pass a research propositional examination in which they defend an original research proposal in front of a three-member faculty panel during the Fall semester of year four.
 The preparation and presentation of the research proposal provides the student with a mechanism for developing the ability to conceive, evolve, plan, and defend an original research project independent of the research advisor.
-The primary intellectual content of the proposal must represent a significant departure from the student’s dissertation research, so that it represents an independent intellectual exercise.
+The primary intellectual content of the proposal must represent a significant departure from the student’s dissertation research so that it represents an independent intellectual exercise.

-The examination itself shall not take more than one hour.
+The propositional examinations will be administered by a three-member faculty panel (appointed by the DGS) in the period from October 28th to November 15th.
+A written proposal not to exceed 4-6 pages in length, including figures, and references, will be submitted to Canvas no later than one week before the scheduled examination date for review by the faculty panel.
+The oral examination itself shall not take more than one hour.
 At the beginning of the examination, the student will be given 15 minutes to summarize the proposal topic and its significance, to be followed by questions from the panel.
-At the end of the examination each member of the panel will vote to pass or fail.
-At least two passing votes by the panel members are required to pass the examination.
-Comments regarding the examination shall be passed on to the student as well as the individual grades of pass or fail, and, along with a copy of the propositional report, will be made part of the student's record.
+At the end of the examination, each member of the panel will vote to pass or fail.
+At least two passing votes from the panel members are required to pass the examination.
+Comments regarding the examination shall be passed on to the student as well as the individual grades of pass or fail, and, along with a copy of the propositional exam report, will be made part of the student's record.
+Should the student's performance be considered unsatisfactory in any aspect, the examining panel may require additional work by the student, and will set a timeline for the successful completion of such additional work.
+An unacceptable performance may require the resubmission of another proposal, an improved version of the original proposal, or any other action deemed appropriate by the examining panel.
+The decision by the panel members to pass or fail will be based on the following expectations:

 - The proposal should be focused and specific, with the written proposal stating the problem to be addressed clearly and succinctly at the very beginning of the document.